John Monteith (minister): Elyria, Ohio and Blissfield, Michigan

 The manual labor movement gained an enormous boost when George Washington Gale convinced abolitionist-philanthropists Arthur and Lewis Tappan to finance the Society for Promoting Manual Labor in Literary Institutions.
 In July 1831 the Society hired Monteith's former Hamilton College student Theodore Dwight Weld as its field agent, who convinced Monteith to come to Elyria, Ohio.

 Elyria is just nine miles north of Oberlin College, which would be founded two years after Monteith settled there, in 1833.
-Indeed, several members of the Finneyite faction of Hamilton College all gathered in the vicinity of Oberlin, where Monteith's former student, Asa Mahan (Hamilton, 1824), became its first president, Charles Grandison Finney himself accepted a professorship in 1835 and was the second president, and former Hamilton trustee Rev. John Keep served as president of the board of trustees.
+Indeed, several members of the Finneyite faction of Hamilton College all gathered in the vicinity of Oberlin, where Monteith's former student, Asa Mahan (Hamilton, 1824), became its first president, Charles Grandison Finney himself accepted a professorship in 1835 and was the second president, and John Keep, a former Hamilton trustree, served as president of the board of trustees.

 Monteith became the principal of the private Elyria High School in 1832, assisted by his wife.
 Among the students educated there were James Fairchild, third president of Oberlin College and his brother Edward Henry Fairchild, first president of Berea College.

 Soon after arriving in Elyria, Monteith became an ardent abolitionist.
 On December 4, 1833, he attended the first convention of the American Anti-Slavery Society at Philadelphia, led by the Tappan brothers as one of eight Ohio delegates.
 He was one of the founders of the Western Reserve Anti-Slavery Society, which was formed on the principle of total and immediate emancipation in 1833 and in 1835 was the president of the Lorain County Anti-Slavery Society.

 According to his son, John Monteith, Jr., "He made no apologies, and used no conciliatory or rhetorical blandishments.
 He poured out the red facts and hammered them in with his hard faced logic.
 The whole community came down on him.
 With the exception of two or three kindred spirits, there was throughout the whole Reserve scarcely a man or woman that dared to be his friend.
 Persecution started up on every side, and the very air was filled with biting slanders."

 In 1845, he accepted a call to lead the First Presbyterian Church in Blissfield, Michigan.
 He labored there for ten years, returning to Elyria to live with his married daughter in 1855.
-On April 5, 1868, at the age of 79 years, he was laid to rest.
-His home in Elyria, Ohio, Monteith Hall, now on the National Register of Historic Places, was a stop on the underground railroad.
+On April 5, 1868, at the age of 79, he was laid to rest.
+His home in Elyria, Ohio, Monteith Hall, now on the National Register of Historic Places, was a stop on the Underground Railroad.

 Historical legacy

 Several institutions were named in Monteith's honor: Monteith College (defunct since 1981) at Wayne State University, the Monteith Memorial Presbyterian Church of Detroit (defunct since 1991), the Monteith Branch of the Detroit Public Library, Monteith Elementary School in Grosse Pointe Woods, John Monteith Elementary School in Drayton Plains, Michigan and the Monteith Library (now renamed the Kehrl Building) at Alma College.
-At the University of Michigan, the John Monteith Legacy Society recognizes donors who remember the University in an estate plan.
+At the University of Michigan, the John Monteith Legacy Society recognizes donors who include the university in their estate plan.